 NOTE 5 - ASSUMPTIONS MADE ABOUT THE FUTURE AND OTHER MAJOR SOURCES OF ESTIMATION UNCERTAINTY ltem Uncertainties Effect if actual results differ from assumptions Actuarial present value of promised retirement benefits (Note 19) Estimation of the net liability to pay pension depends on a number of complex judgements relating to the discount rate used, salary increases, changes in retirement ages, mortality rates and return on fund assets.
 Hymans Robertson is engaged to provide the fund with expert advice about the assumptions to be applied. changes in individual assumptions can be measured.
-However, the assumptions interact in complex ways.
-Private equity and infrastructure Private equity and infrastructure investments are valued at fair value in accordance with British Venture Capital Association guidelines (December 2018) and the Special Guidance issued March 2020 concerning the impact of COVID 19 on valuations.
-These investments are not publicly listed and as such there is a degree of estimation involved in the valuation. investments in the financial statements are $\pounds 211.6$ million.
-There is a risk that this investment may be under or overstated in the accounts.
+However, the assumptions Private equity and infrastructure Private equity and infrastructure investments are valued at fair value in accordance with British Venture Capital Association guidelines (December 2018).
+These investments are not publicly listed and as such there is a degree of estimation involved in the valuation. £226.1 million.
+There is a risk that this investment may be under or overstated in

 The preparation of financial statements requires management to make judgements, estimates and assumptions that affect the reported amounts.
-Estimates and assumptions take account of historicalexperience, current trends and future expectations.
+Estimates and assumptions take account of historical experience, current trends and future expectations.
 However, actual outcomes could be different from assumptions and estimates made.